Volunteer Profile: Jay Stewart

 “Inspired by her grandmother and mother to volunteer and give back to the community.”

 A few years ago, Jay saw an ad in The Courier inviting older adults to take a training course with Grace Hann at Jewish Seniors Alliance.
 Jay signed up and found Grace’s training to be exceptional.
 In addition, the rapport, camaraderie and sense of community that evolved both during the training and afterwards was the best Jay had ever experienced in her years as a volunteer.
 She was impressed with Grace’s continued support once she started seeing clients and attending the bimonthly volunteer meetings.
-Jay Stewart has been an active and devoted Senior Peer Counselor for Jewish Seniors Alliance Peer Support Services ever since.
+Jay Stewart has been an active and devoted Senior Peer Support Volunteer for Jewish Seniors Alliance Peer Support Services ever since.

 Born in Charlottetown, P.E.I., Jay went to school there before beginning her journey west.
 She lived briefly in Toronto before making Vancouver her home in 1965.
 She arrived by train and was able to appreciate this vast beautiful country of ours.
 Jay has always been a people person.
 She began her career as a private secretary, then worked as a secretary at VGH.
 Jay later worked in customer service at the airport until she retired at the age of 72.